 The time constants here are correct when the ADC is not in double-rate audio mode.
-The time constants are achieved using the fS(ref) value programmed in the control registers.
-However, if the fS(ref) is set in the registers to, for example, 48 kHz, but the actual audio clock or PLL programming actually results in a different fS(ref) in practice, then the time constants would not be correct.
+The time constants are achieved using the $f{S(ref)}$ value programmed in the control registers.
+However, if the $f{S(ref)}$ is set in the registers to, for example, 48 kHz, but the actual audio clock or PLL programming actually results in a different $f{S(ref)}$ in practice, then the time constants would not be correct.

 The actual AGC decay time maximum is based on a counter length, so the maximum decay time scales with the clock setup that is used.
-Table 9-1 shows the relationship of the NCODEC ratio to the maximum time available
+Table 10-2 shows the relationship of the NCODEC ratio to the maximum time available for the AGC decay.
+In practice, these maximum times are extremely long for audio applications and should not limit any practical AGC decay time that is needed by the system.

-9.3.4 Stereo Audio DAC
+10.3.4 Stereo Audio DAC

-The TLV320AlC3104-Q1 includes a stereo audio DAC supporting sampling rates from 8 kHz to 96 kHz.
-Each channel of the stereo audio DAC consists of a digital audio processing block, a digital interpolation filter, multibit digital delta-sigma modulator, and an analog reconstruction filter.
+The TLV320AlC3104 includes a stereo audio DAC supporting sampling rates from 8 kHz to 96 kHz.
+Each channel of the stereo audio DAC consists of a digital audio processing block, a digital interpolation filter, multi-bit digital delta-sigma modulator, and an analog reconstruction filter.
 The DAC is designed to provide enhanced performance at low sampling rates through increased oversampling and image filtering, thereby keeping quantization noise generated within the delta-sigma modulator and signal images strongly suppressed within the audio band to beyond 20 kHz.
 This is realized by keeping the upsampled rate constant at 128 $f{S(ref)}$ and changing the oversampling ratio as the input sample rate is changed.
 For an $f{S(ref)}$ of 48 kHz, the digital delta-sigma modulator always operates at a rate of 6.144 MHz.
 This ensures that quantization noise generated within the delta-sigma modulator stays low within the frequency band below 20 kHz at all sample rates.
 Similarly, for an $f{S(ref)}$ rate of 44.1 kHz, the digital delta-sigma modulator always operates at a rate of 5.6448 MHz.